 Meanwhile, e-learning platforms have made getting to grips with Swift—the Apple coding language—easier than ever.
-This gives anyone with time and determination the tools they need to build an iOS app from scratch.
+This gives anyone with time and determination the tools they need to build iOS apps from scratch.

 Whichever way you choose to build your iOS app, the steps you use will be similar.
 You have to plan your app, build it, test it, and then launch it to the public.

-In this article, we’ll go through the entire iPhone app development process to show you what you need to do at each stage.
+In this article, we’ll go through the entire iOs app development process to show you what you need every step of the way.

 How to Make an iPhone App in Eight Simple Steps

-Define Why You Want to Build an App
+Define Why You Want to Build Your Own iPhone App

-The first step to making a great app is to define why you want one.
+The first step to making a successful app is to define why you want one.

 This stage is essential as it will dictate what you do during all the other parts of the iPhone app development process.
 Once you know what your app is for, you can be sure that all the features you add to it will push you towards this goal.

-To define why you want an app, think about which of your business goals it will help you achieve.
+To define why you want your own app, think about which of your business goals it will help you achieve.